OccultParrot/read-this/README.md

  - [Usage](#Usage)
  - [Questions](#Questions)

 ## Description

-Hate writing READMEss?
+Hate writing READMEs?
 Well me too!
-In order to fix that problem I have written this console application in order to stream line the process!
+To fix that problem, I have written this console application in order to streamline the process!

 ## License

 To view license, click [here](LICENSE)

 ## Installation